Set Current Location

 The Seattle Art Museum is internationally recognized for its excellent collection of Asian, African and Native American art and for its fine collection of modern art produced by Pacific Northwest artists.
 The permanent collection includes 21,000 pieces and while it doesn't have huge collections of European art, it does have plentiful local art and wonderful visiting exhibits.
 The museum is centrally located downtown near the waterfront and Pike Place Market.

 Seattle's most famous landmark, the Space Needle's futuristic design rises over 600 feet (182.88 meters) tall.
-The tower was originally built for the 1962 World Expo in Seattle, when the chairman of the fair decided to construct a tower with a revolving restaurant for the event, which still exists today.
+The tower was originally built for the 1962 World Expo in Seattle, and was designed with Space Age know how by award-winning engineer John K. Minasian known for his work at Cape Canaveral, home of the U.S. Space Program.
 From the top, the Space Needle provides 360-degree views of downtown Seattle, Mount Rainier, Elliott Bay, and the Cascade and Olympia mountains.
-Besides the restaurant, the Space Needle also features a gift shop and observation deck.
+Besides the Skydeck restaurant, the Space Needle also features a gift shop and observation deck.

 The Museum of Pop Culture is one of the most interesting stops in Seattle.
 Located at the Seattle Center, this museum takes you through music history by immersing you in nearly 80,000 artifacts including photos, sound archives, costumes and musical instruments from notable artists.
 Most exhibits are interactive, allowing visitors to literally play with them.
 Also here is the Science Fiction Museum & Hall, which honors the greatest minds in the genre.